 The initial training resources that can be used are those directly offered by the CRM software company.
-Many of the best CRM software providers offer this in the form of either video training modules, documented tutorial guides.
+Many of the best CRM software providers offer this in the form of either video training modules or documented tutorial guides.
 In some cases where the organization has a dedicated customer success manager included in their subscription plan, a series of live training sessions can be arranged, so the training sessions are done directly by the provider.

 External Trainers or Consultants

 While it can be more expensive, many third-party consultants on the market specialize in CRM training.
-Because of their expertise in both sales technology and job training, you’ll be able to ensure a high-quality end result.
+Because of their expertise in both sales technology and job training, you can ensure a high-quality end result.
 However, when choosing a consultant, it is important to look for someone who specializes in the kind of CRM your organization is going to use.
 This is because there are several types of CRM, and every consultant usually has their own specialization.

 To keep a uniform set of rules and best practices, your organization needs to set standards for using the CRM and ensure they are followed.
 This is primarily regarding how data should be entered, which permissions should be set, and how the system should be maintained.

-Examples include requiring periodic system checks to avoid double-entry or requiring all new leads to have lead source information every time a new entry is made, and only enabling select team members, such as managers, to access certain data in the system.
-Proper CRM procedures and standards ensure a smooth process and that reporting analytics are as accurate as possible.
+Examples include requiring periodic system checks to avoid double-entry, requiring all new leads to have lead source information every time a new entry is made, and only enabling select team members, such as managers, to access certain data in the system.
+Proper CRM procedures and standards ensure a smooth process so reporting analytics are as accurate as possible.

-Once you’ve determined which training resources will be utilized and the data entry standards that will be enforced, it’s time to schedule and run training sessions.
-These sessions should include a chance for trainees to gain some first-hand experience with the tool and should feature processes that are part of their day-to-day jobs.
+Once you’ve determined which training resources will be utilized and which data entry standards should be enforced, it’s time to schedule and run the training sessions.
+These sessions should include a chance for trainees to gain some firsthand experience with the platform and should feature processes that are part of their day-to-day jobs.

 For live sessions run by the CRM vendor, outside consultant, or employee, find times in advance that work for all stakeholders.
 Business calendar applications, such as Google Workspace or Office 365, are convenient for scheduling and organizing sessions.
 One or two hours a day is optimal for training as attendees should be able to remain attentive and still manage most of their workload.